1. Introduction

 Terminal: git@github.com:tonyjustdevs/learning_csharp_vs.git

-is not recognised: Add git bin as environment variable.
+If git is not recognised: Add git bin as environment variable.